FAST: Faster Arbitrarily-Shaped Text Detector with Minimalist Kernel Representation: Introduction

 In this work, we propose an efficient and powerful text detection framework, termed FAST (\textbf{F}aster \textbf{A}rbitrary-\textbf{S}haped \textbf{T}ext detector).
-As illustrated in Figure~\ref{fig:pipeline}, the proposed FAST contains the following two main improvements to achieve high efficiency.
-(1) We carefully design a NAS search space and reward function for the text detection task.
-The searched efficient networks are termed TextNAS, which can provide more powerful features for text detection than the network searched on image classification (\eg, OFA~\cite{cai2019once}).
-(2) We propose a minimalist kernel representation that formulates a text line as an eroded text region surrounded by peripheral pixels.
-Compared to existing kernel representations~\cite{wang2019shape, wang2019efficient, liao2020real}, our representation method not only benefits the network to predict a 1-channel output, but also enjoys a GPU-parallel post-processing (\ie, text dilation).
-Combining the advantages of these designs, our method achieves the excellent trade-off between accuracy and inference speed.
+As illustrated in Fig.~\ref{fig:pipeline}, FAST contains the following two main improvements to achieve high efficiency: (1) We propose a minimalist kernel representation (MKR) that formulates a text line as an eroded text region surrounded by peripheral pixels.
+Compared to existing kernel representations~\cite{liao2020real,wang2019shape,wang2019efficient}, our MKR not only benefits the network to predict a 1-channel output, but also enjoys a GPU-parallel post-processing---text dilation.
+(2) We carefully design a NAS search space and reward function for the text detection task.
+The searched efficient backbones are named TextNet, which can provide more powerful features for text detection than the network searched on image classification (\eg, MobileNetV3~\cite{howard2019searching}).
+Combining the advantages of these designs, our method achieves an excellent trade-off between accuracy and inference speed.

-To demonstrate the effectiveness of our FAST, we conduct extensive experiments on four challenging benchmarks, including Total-Text \cite{ch2017total}, CTW1500 \cite{liu2019curved}, ICDAR 2015 \cite{karatzas2015icdar} and MSRA-TD500 \cite{yao2012detecting}.
-According to the model size, we name our text detectors from FAST-A0 to FAST-A2.
-As shown in Figure~\ref{fig:f_vs_speed}, on Total-Text, FAST-A0-448, which means scaling the shorter side of input images to 448, achieves 81.4\% F-measure at 152.8 FPS, being 1.5\% higher and 70 FPS faster than the previous fastest method PAN-320.
-Our best model FAST-A2-800 achieves 86.3\% F-measure, while still keeping a real-time speed (46.0 FPS).
+To demonstrate the effectiveness of our FAST, we conduct extensive experiments on four challenging benchmarks, including Total-Text \cite{ch2017total}, CTW1500 \cite{liu2019curved}, ICDAR 2015 \cite{karatzas2015icdar}, and MSRA-TD500 \cite{yao2012detecting}.
+According to the model size, we name our text detectors FAST-Tiny/Small/Base (short for FAST-T/S/B), respectively.
+As shown in Fig.~\ref{fig:f_vs_speed}, on the Total-Text dataset, FAST-T-448, which means scaling the shorter side of input images to 448 pixels, achieves 81.6\% F-measure at 152.8 FPS, being 1.7\% F-measure higher and 70 FPS faster than the previous fastest method PAN-320~\cite{wang2019efficient}.
+Besides, our best model FAST-B-800 achieves 87.5\% F-measure while still keeping a real-time speed (46.0 FPS).

 In summary, our contributions are as follows: